vanStaen/spielbetrieb.eu/README.md

 ### Table user | Admins

-`isAdmin` is a flag set for admin roles and `adminRoles` is an Array listing what role an admin can access in the administration interface.Both values have to be set up manually directly in the database.
+`isAdmin` is a flag set to identify an admin and `adminRoles` is an Array listing what sections an admin can access in the administration interface.
+Both values have to be set up manually directly in the database.

 Possible admin roles are:
 1. `newsletter`: manage the list of subscribers to our lists